 The Darkflame Warlocks are the closest the Khainite Shadowstalkers have to a defensive fighter type.
 They come in two variants at the same points cost, the Darkflame Warlock with Repeater Crossbows and the Darkflame Warlock with Doomfire Ring.

 The Darkflame Warlock with Repeater Crossbows has an 8 inch Range attack (so no minimum Range) with 4 attacks and 3 critical damage.
 This isn’t an amazing ranged attack at all, but doing damage isn’t the primary function of a Darkflame Warlock anyway.

 What your Darkflame Warlocks really add to your arsenal is their Triple ability Harness Shadow which subtracts 1 Attacks from any attack action that target friendly fighters within 3 inches of the Darkflame Warlock until the end of the battle round (to a minimum of 1).

-This is a significant debuff to enemy damage output, since it also counts for attacks being made outside of the 3 inch bubble as long as those attacks target a fighter within the bubble.
+This is a significant debuff to enemy damage output, since it also counts for attacks being made outside of the 3 inches bubble as long as those attacks target a fighter within the bubble.

 The debuff goes away if the Warlock is taken out of action, since no fighter will then be within 3 inches of it, so activating this ability will make your Warlock a target for your enemy.
 This means you have to be very careful about where you place your fighters before using the ability.

 The Darklame Warlocks only have 8 Wounds, so keep them behind your other fighters, but close enough for everyone to benefit from Harness Darkness.

 Darkflame Warlock with Doomfire Ring: 105 points

 The Darkflame Warlock with Doomfire Ring is mostly identical to the Darkflame Warlock with Repeater Crossbows, but it splits its attacks between a Ranged attack with 4 critical damage, but with less Range, a minimum Range and two fewer Attacks, and a lousy melee attack.